codeworks-secops/k8s-rbac/README.md

 	# Try to create a pod in the namespace `dev`  => OK
 	kubectl create -f pods/nginx-pod.yml -n dev

-Remove a user from the kube config
+Remove data from the kube config
 ===

-	# Replace USER_NAME by the real name
+	# Remove user - Replace USER_NAME by the real name
 	kubectl config unset users.USER_NAME

-Remove a context
-===

-	# Replace CONTEXT_NAME with the context to delete
+	# Remove context - Replace CONTEXT_NAME with the context to delete
 	kubectl config delete-context CONTEXT_NAME